JadinHeaston/sync-application/README.md

 --modify-window <SECONDS>
 	Determines how different last modified times can be before being marked as different.
-	File systems store times differently, so transfering a file from NTFS to ExFAT typically results in the ExFAT time getting rounded up to the nearest 2 seconds (even number).
+	File systems store times differently, so transferring a file from NTFS to ExFAT typically results in the ExFAT time getting rounded up to the nearest 2 seconds (even number).
 	Use this setting if you find that consecutively running the program results in the copying of the same files.
 	(This works identically to rsync)